19317362/cwac-masterdetail/README.markdown

 just like you would if you were using `PagerTabStrip` or similar indicators with your `ViewPager`.

-Step #5: Override `buildModelCollection()` in your `MasterDetailHelper` to return your model collection, so that it can be retained across configuration changes.
-You can retrieve this later on by calling `getModelCollection()` on your `MasterDetailHelper`.
-Returning `null` should be safe.
-Note that this step will not be required in future editions of this library, as `buildModelCollection()` should not be `abstract`, but should just return `null` by default.

 And that's it.

 What you get includes: